Blog

 Riding a bike through Gainesville should be an enjoyable experience, but unfortunately, accidents happen far too often.
 Understanding the common causes can be the first step in figuring out what happened to you and what your next steps should be.
 Most of the time, these incidents aren’t just “accidents” but are the result of someone’s carelessness.
 Whether it’s a driver who wasn’t paying attention or a poorly maintained road, identifying the cause is crucial for your case.
 Knowing why your accident occurred helps establish who is responsible and is fundamental to building a strong claim for the compensation you need to recover.

-Distracted or Negligent Drivers
+Careless and Distracted Drivers

 One of the most frequent causes of bicycle accidents is a driver who simply isn’t paying attention.
 In an instant, a driver looking at their phone, changing the radio station, or eating can cause a devastating collision.
 This type of negligence also includes speeding, making unsafe lane changes without checking for cyclists, or failing to yield the right-of-way at an intersection.
 Another common and dangerous scenario is “dooring,” where a driver or passenger opens their door into an oncoming cyclist’s path.
 These actions, along with more severe forms of negligence like drunk driving accidents, put cyclists at extreme risk, and the responsible driver must be held accountable for their choices.

-Poor Road Conditions
+Unsafe Road Conditions and Hazards

 Sometimes, the driver isn’t the only one at fault.
 The condition of the road itself can be a major factor in a bicycle accident.
 Potholes, large cracks in the pavement, debris in a designated bike lane, or even overgrown vegetation obscuring traffic signs can easily cause a cyclist to lose control and crash.
 In these situations, determining liability can be more complex.
 A government entity, like the city of Gainesville or the county, may be responsible for maintaining safe road conditions.
 Pursuing a claim against a public entity involves different rules and deadlines, which is why having an experienced attorney to handle your bicycle accident case is so important.